 Winding your way through the icy channels of the legendary Northwest Passage is history brought to life during this expedition in the Canadian High Arctic and Greenland.
-On this compelling 17-day journey aboard our game-changing new vessel Ultramarine, passengers retrace the steps of the intrepid Franklin Expedition, which left the shores of England in 1845 in search of the last unexplored section of the Northwest Passage-only to become permanently icebound.
-Its discovery more than a century and a half later by Norwegian Roald Amundsen was a muchcelebrated moment in polar history.
+On this compelling 17-day journey aboard our new vessel Ocean Explorer, passengers retrace the steps of the intrepid Franklin Expedition, which left the shores of England in 1845 in search of the last unexplored section of the Northwest Passage-only to become permanently icebound.
+Its discovery more than a century and a half later by Norwegian Roald Amundsen was a much-celebrated moment in polar history.

-On Ultramarine, guests benefit from two twin-engine helicopters that will provide spectacular aerial views of the Arctic landscape, the most extensive portfolio of Adventure Options in the industry, more outdoor wildlife viewing spaces than any other expedition ship its size, and 20 quick-launching Zodiacs to get you closer to ancient glaciers, dramatic fjords and towering icebergs.
 Explore colorful Inuit villages, and shop for traditional Inuit handicrafts.
 Hike the endless Arctic backdrop and marvel at the vast, colorful tundra.
 Keep your eyes peeled for the elusive and majestic creatures that make their home in this wilderness, such as whales, walrus, muskoxen and polar bears.
-Come aboard Ultramarine for this immersive journey along the legendary Arctic sea route, and return home with memories permanently etched in your heart.
+Come aboard Ocean Explorer for this immersive journey along the legendary Arctic sea route, and return home with memories permanently etched in your heart.